A new vision for tech in Chicago

 Trish Le.

 “We got to participate in daily scrums, sprint reviews and retros, coffee chats, and more.
-It truly felt like we were a part of Morningstar.” —Trish Le (they/them/theirs), a UIC Engineering junior studying data science with a concentration in computer science.
+It truly felt like we were a part of Morningstar.” —Trish Le (they/them/their), a UIC Engineering junior studying data science with a concentration in computer science.

 Nada Taiym.